Melissa Singer, R.N., school nurse

 New York State Department if Health (NYSDOH) COVID-19 in-person decision making flowchart for student attendance

 Please note: If you are unable to read any of these documents and require a paper copy, please call the your child’s school nursing office for assistance.
 Thank you.

 Emergency Contact Update

-MVCSD has been selected to report information on student Weight Status Category (BMI) for the current school year.
-Data will be collected from grades 1, 3, 5, 8 and 11.
+Minisink Valley is required to bi-annually participate in Student Weight Status Category Reporting, per New York State Department of Health requirements.
+Parents/guardians will be notified for the selected school year.
+Data will be collected from grades K, 1, 3, 5, 7, 9 and 11.